ThuanNaN/aivn-aio2024-mlops/Week-06-MLFlow/DATA/training/gold_data/v0.3/README.md

 ### Test Data

-The test data spans from 5/2024.
+The test data spans in 5/2024.

 ## License